ossf/community/wg-supply-chain-integrity/README.md

-# wg-supply-chain-integrity
+# Supply Chain Integrity WG

 This is a top level group

-# Supply Chain Integrity WG

 ## Motivation